Pricing and Equilibrium in On-demand Ride-Pooling Markets

 Date Written: March 21, 2019

-With the recent rapid growth of technology-enabled mobility services, ride-sourcing platforms, such as Uber and DiDi, have launched commercial on-demand ride-splitting programs that allow drivers to serve more than one passenger per ride.
+With the recent rapid growth of technology-enabled mobility services, ride-sourcing platforms, such as Uber and DiDi, have launched commercial on-demand ride-pooling programs that allow drivers to serve more than one passenger request in each ride.
 Without requiring the prearrangement of trip schedules, these programs match on-demand passenger requests with vehicles that have vacant seats.
-Ride-splitting platforms are expected to offer benefits for both individual passengers in the form of cost savings and for society in the form of traffic alleviation and emission reduction.
-In addition to some exogenous variables and environments for ride-sourcing market, such as city size and population density, three key decisions govern a platform’s efficiency for ride-splitting services: trip fare, vehicle fleet size, and allowable detour time.
-An appropriate discounted fare attracts an adequate number of passengers for ride-splitting, and thus increases the successful pairing rate, while an appropriate allowable detour time prevents passengers from being discouraged from opting into ride-splitting.
-We develop a mathematical model to elucidate the complex relationships between the variables and decisions involved in a ride-pooling market.
+Ride-pooling programs are expected to offer benefits for both individual passengers in the form of cost savings and for society in the form of traffic alleviation and emission reduction.
+In addition to some exogenous variables and environments for ride-sourcing market, such as city size and population density, three key decisions govern a platform’s efficiency for ride-pooling services: trip fare, vehicle fleet size, and allowable detour time.
+An appropriate discounted fare attracts an adequate number of passengers for ride-pooling, and thus increases the successful pairing rate, while an appropriate allowable detour time prevents passengers from giving up ride-pooling service.
+This paper develops a mathematical model to elucidate the complex relationships between the variables and decisions involved in a ride-pooling market.
 We find that the monopoly optimum, social optimum and second-best solutions in both ride-pooling and non-pooling markets are always in a normal regime rather than the wild goose chase (WGC) regime—an inefficient equilibrium in which drivers spend substantial time on picking up passengers.
-Besides, in general, a unit decrease in trip fare in a ride-splitting market attracts more passengers than in a normal non-splitting ride-sourcing market, because it not only directly increases passenger demand due to negative price elasticity, but also reduces actual detour time, which in turn indirectly increases passenger demand.
-As a result, both the monopoly optimum and social optimum trip fares in a ride-splitting market are lower than in a non-pooling market under certain conditions.
+Besides, in general, a unit decrease in trip fare in a ride-pooling market attracts more passengers than would a non-pooling market, because it not only directly increases passenger demand due to the negative price elasticity, but also reduces actual detour time, which in turn indirectly increases ride-pooling passenger demand.
+As a result, we prove that monopoly optimum, social optimum and second-best solution trip fares in a ride-pooling market are lower than that in a non-pooling market under certain conditions.
 These theoretical findings are further verified by a set of numerical studies.

 Suggested Citation: Suggested Citation